Counting points on generic character varieties: Counting points on additive character varieties

 \section{Counting points on additive character varieties}

-In this section, we count points on the additive character variety introduced in \S \ref{s:additive}.
-We assume first that we have a single puncture and mention the modifications necessary for the multi-punctured case at the end of this section.
+In this section, we count points on the additive character variety introduced in \S \ref{s:additive} and prove Theorem \ref{t:countY} and Corollary \ref{c:Y}.
+For the ease of notation, we assume first that we have a single puncture and mention the modifications necessary for the multi-punctured case at the end of the section.

-We continue using the notation of the previous section and let $\fg=\mathrm{Lie}({G})$ and $\ft=\mathrm{Lie}(T)$.
-Let $H\in \ft^F$ be a generic regular element and $A$ (resp. $Y$) the additive representation variety (resp. additive character variety) associated to the orbit of $H$ and the once-punctured surface group.
-By the discussions of \S \ref{ss:additive}, we have
+We continue using the notation of the previous section and let $\fg:=\mathrm{Lie}({G})$ and $\ft:=\mathrm{Lie}(T)$.
+Let $H\in \ft^F$ be a generic regular element and $A$ (resp. $Y$) the additive representation variety (resp. additive character variety) associated to the $G$-orbit of $H$ and the once-punctured surface group.
+By the additive analogue of the Frobenius Mass Formula (Theorem \ref{t:additiveFrob}), we have

 To proceed further, we need to recall some results on the Fourier transforms of invariant functions on $\fg^F$.